-Planning a family summer holiday requires a certain amount of creativity so that it’s fun for the kids, relaxing for you, and affordable.
+Planning a family summer holiday requires a certain amount of creativity so that it’s fun for the kids, relaxing for you, and affordable (our useful online tool is a great place to start).
 When travelling with young children, you want flights to be relatively short, so if you haven’t planned that much needed getaway during the six week summer stretch, we’ve selected our top five – more inventive options to give you some inspiration.
 From futuristic domes in Spain and a cabin in south west France, to campervan road trip fun, it’ll be sure to give you a taste of what’s on offer this summer.

 1. Vineyard views in Tuscany, Italy